JonathanQuang/WIFI-BASHER-WINDOWS10/README.md

 DO read the How to Use Section
 DO look at the example

-PLEASE HAVE PYTHON 2 INSTALLED AND A PATH VARIABLE SETUP FOR IT
+PLEASE have python 2 installed and a path variable setup for python

 # How to use